-Over 70% of the Earth’s surface is covered by the oceans, which represent some of the least explored parts of our planet.
+Over 70 per cent of the Earth’s surface is covered by the oceans, which represent some of the least explored parts of our planet.
 Yet, we have never needed to know more about our oceans because they are changing and we are struggling to understand what this means for their future.
 Can robots help us?

 We now have driverless cars and trains to transport us around on land, but what does technology hold for the future of exploration, shipping and transport on the open ocean?